We found 140 results for 'lenovo'

 Well, Mobile World Congress is officially underway, and Lenovo just kicked things off the only way it knows how: with three fairly mundane tablets.
 They've given each of the three a "subtitle" of sorts to suggest that they may actually be more than they are, but they're not fooling anyone.
 These are undoubtedly the "John Smith" of the tablet world – they're just average, everyday devices.

 The company is touting the S6000 as its "home entertainment center."
 That's a pretty big title to live up to for something like a tablet, and honestly, it's almost there.
-Almost.
-There's one huge exception: the display.
 Read More

 T-Mobile may be done with the idea of carrier subsidies, but AT&T is ready to just pile them on.
 In the category of 7" tablets, Lenovo's A2107 is not too bad of a deal.
 Some specs don't quite match up to the N7; for example the screen is a little lower resolution, it only runs Android 4.0, and the processor is a little less powerful.
 However, where those aspects lack, this slate makes up for it with front and rear cameras and a 3G radio at a lower introductory price point.
-AT&T today has announced it now plans on carrying this unit in its stores, offering the device for $200 off contract.
 Read More